North–South differences in the Korean language: Spacing

 In the South, the rules of spacing are not very clear-cut, but in the North, these are very precise.
 In general, compared to the North, the writing in the South tends to include more spacing.
 One likely explanation is that the North remains closer to the Sinitic orthographical heritage, where spacing is less of an issue than with a syllabary or alphabet such as Hangul.
 The main differences are indicated below.

 Bound nouns

 Before bound nouns (North: 불완전명사: purwanjŏn myŏngsa/不完全名詞 "incomplete nouns"; South: 의존 명사: uijon myeongsa/依存名詞 "dependent nouns"), a space is added in the South but not in the North.
 This applies to counter words also, but the space is sometimes allowed to be omitted in the South.

 Auxiliaries

 Before auxiliaries, a space is inserted in the South but not in the North.
 Depending on the situation, however, the space may be omitted in the South.

 In the above, in the rules of the South, auxiliaries coming after -아/-어 or an adnominal form allow the space before them to be omitted, but the space after -고 cannot be omitted.

 Words indicating a single concept

-Words formed from two or more words that indicate a single concept in principle are written with spaces in the South and without spaces in the North, as in Chinese and Japanese.
+Words formed from two or more words that indicate a single concept in principle are written with spaces in the South, as in Western languages, and without spaces in the North, as in Chinese and Japanese.